wangenau/eminus/examples/09_sic_calculations/README.rst

 SIC calculations
 ================

-This example is self-interaction correction (SIC) calculations using different sets of orbitals.
+This example is about self-interaction correction (SIC) calculations using different sets of orbitals.